CrowdStrike/ansible_collection_falcon/roles/falcon_install/README.md

 # crowdstrike.falcon.falcon_install

-This role installs the CrowdStrike Falcon Sensor.
+Installs the CrowdStrike Falcon Sensor.
 It provides the flexibility to install the sensor using the CrowdStrike API, a local file, or a remote URL.

-> [!NOTE]
+> [!IMPORTANT]
-> Please note that for Linux and macOS, this role only handles the installation of the sensor.
-To configure and start the sensor, please use the [falcon_configure](../falcon_configure/) role after the sensor is installed.
+> On Linux and macOS systems, running this role alone is insufficient for a fully operational Falcon sensor deployment.
+To complete the setup, you must also run the [falcon_configure](../falcon_configure/) role after installing the sensor with this role.

 ## Requirements